We’ve previously covered some of the tips and tricks to make traveling for diving easier, and cheaper.

 Most restrictive are charter flights, so if you’re traveling on a package holiday, you’ll want to double-check restrictions, even if you’ve traveled with the particular airline before.
 Most airlines have different restrictions for charter flights vs. ordinary flights.

 Picking the right airline can mean a big difference in baggage costs.

 Some airlines allow you a certain amount of luggage for free, charging you for anything in excess of that.

 Others charge you for any luggage you check-in.
 Which one is cheaper can vary greatly, as excess baggage fees can be very steep at times.
 Do the math before booking.

 Also, enquire if the airlines you’re considering offer any diving (or excess) packages.
 These packages typically offer you additional weight and numbers of checked-in bags for a fixed cost that is much lower than the excess baggage fee.

 Pack only what you need, both in terms of dive kit and whatever else you bring.
 Here is a full Dive Packing Guide.

 If you’re diving with a tour operator, you can most likely rent kit from them, so consider renting the bulkiest scuba items, such as wetsuit, fins, BCD, and the like.
 And bring only the critical dive gear, such as dive computer, regulator, and mask (so you know you’ll have one that fits perfectly).

-If you bring all your equipment, then consider what you’ll actually need during the dives.
-No night dives on the schedule?
+If you bring all your equipment, then consider what you’ll really need during the dives.
+Are the no night dives scheduled?
 Leave your main torch at home and bring only the backup one.

 Consider what you pack it into